aisingapore/PeekingDuck/docs/source/use_cases/object_counting_over_time.rst

 **2. Tracking the Outputs of Object Detection**

-A Intersection over Union (IoU) tracker adapted from `this paper <http://elvera.nue.tu-berlin.de/files/1517Bochinski2017.pdf>`_ is used on the bounding boxes from the object detection model to produce tracked identities (IDs) for each bounding box.
+An Intersection over Union (IoU) tracker adapted from `this paper <http://elvera.nue.tu-berlin.de/files/1517Bochinski2017.pdf>`_ is used on the bounding boxes from the object detection model to produce tracked identities (IDs) for each bounding box.
 The IoU tracker continues a track by associating the detection with the highest IoU to the last detection in the previous frame.
-For example, Car 8 in frame **n** continues to be tracked as Car 8 in frame **n+1** as both instances of Car 8 are within close proxmity (high IoU) of each other.
-This assumes that the object detector correctly predicts a bounding box per frame for each object to be tracked, and also assumes that frame rate of the video is high enough to allow unambigious IoU overlaps between consecutive frames.
+For example, Car 8 in frame **n** continues to be tracked as Car 8 in frame **n+1** as both instances of Car 8 are within close proximity (high IoU) of each other.
+This assumes that the object detector correctly predicts a bounding box per frame for each object to be tracked, and also assumes that the frame rate of the video is high enough to allow unambigious IoU overlaps between consecutive frames.

 Another available option is the Minimum Output Sum of Squared Error (MOSSE) tracker which we have adapted from the OpenCV package.
 It is a correlation filter based tracker which uses Fast Fourier